hippomundo/coding-test/README.md

 - Send us a message on the recruitment platform to let us know that you're starting the test.

-- Fork this project and make your fork private.
+- Create a new private repository with this repo as the content

 - Add a way to edit existing cards (Change the name, assignee, or phase)